Stre4K/aprismaOS/README.md

 AprismaOS uses shell scripts and Makefiles to build all required files.

+### **Disclaimer**
+At the moment, building on different systems and architectures may encounter various issues.
+Resolving these compatibility problems is a priority for future development.

 ### **Build Instructions**
 Run the following command to build the project:
 ```sh